-- information contained within the relevant elements of the SFCR set out about above which are, or derive from the Solvency Capital Requirement, as identified in the Appendix to this report; - the 'Executive summary', 'Business and performance', 'System of governance' and 'Risk profile' elements of the SFCR; - Company templates S.05.01.02, S.05.02.01, S.19.01.21, s.25.03.21; - the written acknowledgement by management of their responsibilities, including for the preparation of the SFCR ('the Responsibility Statement').
+- Information contained within the relevant elements of the Solvency and Financial Condition Report set out above which is, or derives from the Solvency Capital Requirement, as identified in the Appendix to this report; - The 'Summary', 'Business and performance', 'System of governance' and 'Risk profile' elements of the Solvency and Financial Condition Report; - Company templates S.05.01.02, S.05.02.01, S.19.01.21 and S.25.03.21; - The written acknowledgement by management of their responsibilities, including for the preparation of the Solvency and Financial Condition Report ('the Responsibility Statement').

-To the extent the information subject to audit in the relevant elements of the SFCR includes amounts that are totals, sub-totals or calculations derived from the Other Information, we have relied without verification on the Other Information.
+To the extent the information subject to audit in the relevant elements of the Solvency and Financial Condition Report includes amounts that are totals, sub-totals or calculations derived from the Other Information, we have relied without verification on the Other Information.

-In our opinion, the information subject to audit in the relevant elements of the SFCR of the Company as at 31 December 2019 is prepared, in all material respects, in accordance with the financial reporting provisions of the PRA Rules and Solvency II regulations on which they are based, as modified by relevant supervisory modifications, and as supplemented by supervisory approvals and determinations.
+In our opinion, the information subject to audit in the relevant elements of the Solvency and Financial Condition Report of the Company as at 31 December 2021 is prepared, in all material respects, in accordance with the financial reporting provisions of the PRA Rules and Solvency II regulations on which they are based, and as supplemented by supervisory approvals and determinations.